-B. Premium Amount:
+B. Premium Amount Health and Dental Insurance:

-- 1. The Board shall pay the following premiums for individual employees health and dental insurance for the life of this contract: - a.
-For employees that elect dental insurance, the Board shall provide a maximum of \$10.80 per month towards the elected dental insurance in accordance with the term and schedule of benefits currently in effect. - The Board agrees to pay 100% of the health insurance b. premiums for the Coventry Health Care Premier Plus Plan (High Option HMO), Premier Plan (Low Option HMO), and Consumer Driven Plan coverage for the individual employee for the term of this agreement.
-Employees wishing to participate in the Premier Plus Plan must complete wellness recommended initiatives and timelines as bv Superintendent's Insurance Advisory Committee.
-Health Information (PHI) that is gathered from the wellness initiatives are protected by the Health Insurance Portability Accountability Act (HIPAA).
+- 1. The Board District shall pay the following premiums for individual employee's health and dental insurance for the life of this contract: - a.
+For employees that elect dental insurance, the Board District shall provide a maximum of \$10.80 per month towards the elected dental insurance in accordance with the term and schedule of benefits currently in effect. - b.
+The Board agrees to pay 100% of the health insurance premiums for the Coventry Health Care Premier Plus Plan (High Option HMO), Premier Plan (Low Option HMO), and Consumer Driven Plan coverage for the individual employee for the term of this agreement.
+Employees wishing to participate in the Premier Plus Plan must complete wellness initiatives and timelines as recommended by the Superintendent's Insurance Advisory Committee.
+Personal Health Information (PHI) that is gathered from the wellness initiatives are protected by the Health Insurance Portability Accountability Act (HIPAA).
 Employees shall not be denied health insurance due to results of participating in the wellness initiatives.